Baphomet: Goat of Mendes

-Mendes in the Greek name for the ancient Egyptian city of Djedet.
+Mendes is the Greek name for the ancient Egyptian city of Djedet.
 Lévi equates his image with "The Goat of Mendes", possibly following the account by Herodotus that the god of Mendes was depicted with a goat's face and legs.
 Herodotus relates how all male goats were held in great reverence by the Mendesians, and how in his time a woman publicly copulated with a goat.
-E. A. Wallis Budge writes:
+The chief deities of Mendes were the ram deity Banebdjedet (lit.
+Ba of the Lord of Djedet), who was the Ba of Osiris, and his consort, the fish goddess Hatmehit, with both deities being worshipped in Lower Egypt.
+Khnum was the equivalent god in Upper Egypt.

+Khnum was typically portrayed with the horns of a ram, one of the sacred animals worshiped in Ancient Egypt, representing aspects such as fertility, rebirth, regeneration, and resurrection.
+He was originally illustrated with horizontally spiraled horns (based on the Ancient Egyptian corkscrew-horned sheep, an extinct subspecies of the barbary sheep), but his representation later evolved to feature the down-turned horns of Ammon in the New Kingdom (based on the extinct sheep subspecies Ovis platyra palaeoaegyptiacus).